MelonKony/webdev/content/utopia/vekllei/landscape/boroughs/lita.md

 {{< button relref="/utopia/vekllei/landscape/boroughs/" >}}Back to Boroughs{{< /button >}}
 <br>
 {{< hint green >}}
-🔔 This article is about a [**borough**](/utopia/vekllei/boroughs) of [**Vekllei**](/utopia/vekllei/)
+߷ This article is about a [**borough**](/utopia/vekllei/boroughs) of [**Vekllei**](/utopia/vekllei/)
 {{< /hint >}}

->The Royal Borough of Lita was not far from Copette, one of the Five Crown Boroughs of Vekllei, but this was Vekllei’s glacial interior and it felt a million miles from anywhere.
+>*The Royal Borough of Lita was not far from Copette, one of the Five Crown Boroughs of Vekllei, but this was Vekllei’s glacial interior and it felt a million miles from anywhere.
 Its geography was ancient and violent, strikingly barren and brutally volcanic.
 Why visit Europa?
-It was alien enough here.
+It was alien enough here.*

 -- [A New Year](/posts/2021-01-5-rocket/)